withastro/docs/src/pages/en/guides/deploy.md

   publish = "dist"
 ```

-If you are using `pnpm`, then set the following settings instead:
+Using [`pnpm` on Netlify?](https://answers.netlify.com/t/using-pnpm-and-pnpm-workspaces/2759) Use the following settings instead:

 ```toml
 [build.environment]